Administrators' Quick-Start Guide for Manual Rostering (We upload your CSV files.)

 • Leave blank for sub-admins.

-• Column F: User Role
+• Column F: Access

-• Enter 'admin' or 'teacher' only.
+• Enter only 'admin' or 'teacher', not both.

 • Admins can see all of the students in the school(s) to which they are assigned.